jyp/boon/README.md

 - Evil

+  Evil is a vi (quite) complete emulation layer for emacs.

   In boon, quite a bit of emacs structure and user experience is retained.
 Examples: the x key gives the C-x prefix map.
   Interactive arguments are used for text objects.

   Besides, Emacs is already customizable enough as it is: the core of Boon is just 200 lines or so.
 Figuring out all the ins and outs of Evil to do what I want would probably require more effort.

 - God-mode https://github.com/chrisdone/god-mode

-Allows to retain most of emacs.
-It is similar to "sticky modifier keys" in principle.
+  God-mode is similar to "sticky modifier keys" in principle.
+Its simplicity allows to quickly get up to speed with it.
+However, it lacks the main benefit of a true modal layer: text operators. (what vi fans call a "language for text edition").

 - Modal Mode http://retroj.net/modal-mode

-Perhaps the work which is the closest to Boon.
+  Perhaps the work which is the closest to Boon in principle (lightweight and integration with emacs).
+However, as far as I can see, there is no special attention to ergonomics.

 - Modal Emacs https://github.com/joelmccracken/modal-emacs

   Modal Emacs does not appear to be complete.